Table of Contents

 Although there might be two separate customer records with one filed under “Jane Depp” and the other under “Jayne Dep,” fuzzy matching can look at the similarities between other pieces of the records to determine if they are for the same customer.
 Fuzzy algorithms can determine they are likely the same person even if they aren’t an exact match in the source system.

-When is Fuzzy Matching Better Than Exact Matching?
+When Is Fuzzy Matching Better Than Exact Matching?

 While exact matching is useful for comparing and matching identical data precisely, it serves no purpose if enterprise data is messy or inconsistent.
 It does not allow for any variations or differences and requires an exact match.